Hamza-Dahmoun/Vote-App/README.md

 # How to get it working:
-After downloading the app, change the conection string in appsettings.json file, and run the below two commands to create VoteDB and VoteDB-Identity databases along with data seeded in them:
+After downloading the app, change the conection string in appsettings.json file, and run the below two commands in the Console Package Manager to create VoteDB and VoteDB-Identity databases along with data seeded in them:

 update-database -context VoteDBContext